Configuring an SMTP Security Policy

 Using the web UI

-- Open the webhook's Edit form (
+- Open the Edit form of the webhook (

-/app/webhooks/{id}/edit). - Set the Security policy dropdown to None.
+/app/webhooks/{id}/edit). - Set the Security policy list to None.

 - Click Save.